top of page

 Woman Enjoying Nature

-the science of Breath
+the science Of breath

-we take around 26,000 breaths each day.
+we take around 20,000 to 25,000 breaths each day

-most of them happen without awareness.
+most of them happen without awareness

+Breathing is one of the few bodily functions that is both automatic and consciously controllable.
+Because of this, it provides a direct pathway into regulating the nervous system, physiology, and internal state.
 At the centre of healthy breathing is the diaphragm, a large dome shaped muscle beneath the lungs.
 When the diaphragm moves freely, it draws air deep into the lungs on the inhale and releases gently on the exhale.
 This supports efficient gas exchange, reduces tension in the neck and shoulders, and signals safety to the nervous system.
+Chronic stress, emotional tension, pain, posture, or trauma can restrict diaphragmatic movement.
+Over time, this contributes to shallow or erratic breathing patterns and keeps the body in a subtle state of alert.
+Breathwork can support more functional breathing patterns and help the nervous system return toward balance.

 How+does+yoga+breathing+work.webp